linked-db/linked-ql/site/overview.md

 ### What It Replaces

-LinkedQL composes capabilities traditionally handled by separate systems — ORMs (e.g. Prisma), API/query layers (e.g. GraphQL), and sync engines (e.g. ElectricSQL) — directly into SQL.
+LinkedQL composes capabilities traditionally handled by separate systems directly into SQL — ORMs (e.g. Prisma), API/query layers (e.g. GraphQL), and sync engines (e.g. ElectricSQL).

 This shifts applications from manual capability scaffolding to a unified, composable, SQL-based model for application logic and state.